foleymichelle9/enigma-1/README.md

         - It then returns a message to the user telling them where to find their decrypted message along with the key and date used to decrypt it

 **More Things to Note**
-- The longest class in this project is the `Cipher` class at 69 lines.
+- The longest class in this project is the `Cipher` class at 69 lines
-    - The shortest class is `Enigma` at 18 lines long.
+    - The shortest class is `Enigma` at 18 lines long
 - All classes only contain information relating to themselves
-- All methods follow the SRP guidelines.
+- All methods follow the SRP guidelines

 ___
 ### Ruby Conventions and Mechanics